Current project status

 Benthic and Water Column Effects

-Prior to finalising the project and applying for planning permission, we will conduct extensive baseline surveys of the area surrounding the new site.
-These surveys include seabed sampling and an ROV survey to see the seabed.
+Prior to finalising the project and applying for planning permission, we will conduct extensive baseline surveys of the area surrounding the expanded site.
+These surveys include seabed sampling and a remotely operated vehicle (ROV) survey to map seabed habitats, including any Priority Marine Features (PMFs) within the extended vicinity of the proposed farm.

-Any potential effects by aquaculture on the benthic environment and water column are regulated by SEPA under Controlled Activities Regulations (CAR) and by Marine Scotland.
-The proposed development of Green Head will require a CAR Licence from SEPA to regulate the maximum weight of fish to be held on site, the scale and rate of nutrient and chemical discharges from the site, and establish statutory monitoring protocols.
+Any potential effects of aquaculture on the benthic environment and water column are regulated by SEPA under Controlled Activities Regulations (CAR) and by Marine Scotland.
+The proposed expansion of Skelwick Skerry will require a CAR Licence from SEPA to regulate the maximum weight of fish to be held on site, the scale and rate of nutrient and any chemical discharges from the site, and establish statutory monitoring protocols.
+It can be noted that Skelwick Skerry is accredited as an organic site by the Soil Association and as such the use of medicinal treatments is highly restricted.

 The use of Acoustic Deterrent Devices (ADDs) within the Scottish aquaculture industry is strictly controlled by the Marine Directorate – Licencing Operations Team (MD-LOT).
 A European Protected Species (EPS) Licence is required before any ADD system can be deployed and permission to use ADDs is also required from the planning authority and NatureScot.